 The emerging strategy for stream bank protection is distributed runoff control.
 This strategy requires highly localized detail of the erosive potential of the receiving streams throughout the entire reach.
 Many municipalities and agencies have begun or completed the lengthy process of further collecting data on ephemeral, perennial, and riverine systems throughout their jurisdiction and enhancing the downstream assessment process with a clearer understanding of allowable duration and intensities of flows that vary greatly within the stream network.
-The vast majority of the research and development in this area is grounded on the processes developed for the Rosgen Stream Classification system (EPA) coupled with the development of dynamic hydraulic models for stream networks that facilitate the design process and ultimately the selection of optimized storage and discharge controls specific to the sub-watershed and receiving stream characteristics.
+The vast majority of the research and development in this area is grounded on the processes developed for the Rosgen Stream Classification system coupled with the development of dynamic hydraulic models for stream networks that facilitate the design process and ultimately the selection of optimized storage and discharge controls specific to the sub-watershed and receiving stream characteristics.

 Based on our research it appears that in the absence of detailed stream system data including but not limited to dynamic hydraulic models, bed and bank material assessment, degradation and aggradation state documentation, that the current recommended process in the iSWM criteria manual to manage and control the release of the 1-yr, 24-hour storm event is appropriate.
-The trade-off is that this will likely require a larger storage footprint and that there are challenges in designing efficient outflow structures that aren't susceptible to clogging.
+The trade-off is that this likely requires a larger storage footprint and that there are challenges in designing efficient outflow structures that aren't susceptible to clogging.
 This process combined with the requirements of the downstream assessment appears to be the most prudent approach for minimizing erosion and sedimentation impacts within stream systems in North Texas.
 In locations where there is substantial stream system data and dynamic hydraulic models it is recommended that a flexible approach to determination of allowable discharges should be utilized.
 This appears to be the direction that the City of Austin is moving toward while maintaining a standard approach of requiring the storage and controlled release of the 2-year, 24-hour storm event.
 The challenge of utilizing the option to fine tune storage and discharge requirements appears to fall back on the developer and designer capacity to utilize available hydraulic models and have a deep understanding of stream channel stability.
-Shifting to the 2-year, 24-hour storm event may offer some flexibility in the overall footprint requirements for detention storage, but unless it is combined with detailed knowledge of stream hydraulic and bed and bank material conditions it is not likely to provide for more stable conditions than what is provided by current guidance.